Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 2: Initial Prototyping of Envisioned Personal Health Assistant

 \subsection{\highlight{lightyellow}{Phase 1} Health Data Sharing}

 Phase 1 targets capturing patient health data.
-In the envisioned system, users would provide a photo of an after-visit summary through web app.
-However, for the initial prototype, we use a mock after-visit summary to simulate the interaction instead of using a real summary.
+In the envisioned system, users would provide a photo of an AVS via web app.
+However, for the initial prototype, we use a mock AVS \sally{that is modeled off of a real AVS} to simulate the interaction.